ronnieh6918/sep10-freedom-project/prep/plan.md

 | Rain Song  | I like how you have a section where all the cards exist with content and the carousel functions well; images are same scale  | Consider making the cards the same height and at certain screen sizes, the text overlaps with the images.
 | Cammi Wong | I like the cards that you displayed for your software and hardware by using bootstraps grid system!
 I suggest putting a fixed navbar on the top of your website, so that users do not have to keep scrolling up if they want to locate a specific section.
-|   | Everything is very smooth and is nice to look at
+| Gabriel Mora | Everything is very smooth and is nice to look at.
+The title on the carousel is kinda hard to read and I think you should seperate the title and the liinks in the navbar.
 |   |   |
 |   |   |
 |   |   |